 Once you can remove the lug nuts and put them someplace where you won’t lose them, go ahead and slide the wheel straight out and off of the car.
 Do not put any part of your body under the wheel while it is on the car or between the wheel and the car in the wheel well.
 If the car were to slip off the jack, you don’t want any body parts getting crushed.

 6. Mount the spare

-Now all you have to do is slide the spare tire in place.
+Now slide the spare tire in place.
 Put the lug nuts on and tighten them each slightly.
 Make sure the tire is flat against the brake rotor by pushing on the wheel.
 The lug nuts only need to be as tight as you can manage with your fingers to start.
 Once they’re all on, then lower the car until the tire touches the ground just enough to keep from spinning.
 Now you can put your weight into it and make the lug nuts good and tight.
 They need to be snug enough so they won’t come off when you’re driving, but don’t go crazy and stand on the wrench.

 7. Lower the car

 The tire is now on the car and it’s time to lower the car completely.
 Once the jack no longer supports the car, pack everything back up and re-stow your tools.
 This is also a good time to recheck that the lug nuts are tight.
 Make sure you have the jack, wrench, and screwdriver if it was a part of your tool kit.
 Also make sure you put the wheel cover or lug caps back on before you drive away.
 Stow your tire, too.